 *Indica un miembro que está ocupando un puesto requerido de una persona con una discapacidad.

 - Aaron W. Bangor, PhD, Chair, Principal Member of Technical Staff, AT&T, Austin*

 - Kori A. Allen, of Plano is ADA & Capital Programs coordinator for the City of Coppell*

 - Ellen M. Bauman, Special Needs Ministry Liaison for First United Methodist Church in Arlington, Joshua

-- Evelyn Cano, community relations liaison for Grande Produce, Pharr
+- Evelyn M. Cano, community relations liaison for Grande Produce, Pharr

 - Richard Martinez, grant manager and compliance coordinator, VIA Metropolitan Transit, San Antonio*